CHR. Did you meet with no other assault as you came?

 Lechery, Sir Having Greedy, with all the

-rest of our nobility; and he hath said, moreover, That if all men were of his mind, if
+rest of our nobility; and he hath said, moreover, That if

 possible, there is not one of these noblemen